orangdong/code-samples/README.md

 # code-samples
-Ready to use code sample to be deployed on VM or Cloud Services
+Ready to use code sample to be deployed on VM or Cloud Services.